wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 ## Comparing Data Comics with Infographics

-This experience made me to question whether my enthusiasm for data comics was just a niche interest reminiscent of the graphic novels of my childhood, or if it could have broader appeal.
-To explore this, I conducted studies [comparing the effectiveness and engagement of data comics and infographics](https://www.researchgate.net/publication/331357753_Comparing_Effectiveness_and_Engagement_of_Data_Comics){:target="_blank" rel="noopener noreferrer"} (ACM CHI 2019).
+As I continued exploring and creating data comics, I realized that the potential of data comics extends far beyond simply adding characters or humor.
+Some data comics do not include characters at all, yet still make storytelling with visualization more engaging through other qualities of the format: sequentiality, the interplay between text and visuals, visual explanations of visualization techniques, panel layout, and the transitions between panels.
+This led me to ask whether these features could help people better understand data and make data communication more engaging more broadly.
+To investigate this, I conducted studies [comparing the effectiveness and engagement of data comics and infographics](https://www.researchgate.net/publication/331357753_Comparing_Effectiveness_and_Engagement_of_Data_Comics){:target="_blank" rel="noopener noreferrer"} (ACM CHI 2019).

-The study used both qualitative and quantitative methods, shows that participants prefer data comics in terms of enjoyment, focus, and engagement.
+Using both qualitative and quantitative methods, I designed study materials with controlled conditions, including the distance between text and visualizations, the presence or absence of guided reading order, and different reading structures, to compare data comics and infographics more systematically.
+I evaluated these materials both in a lab study and in the street during the Edinburgh International Festival.
+Across these settings, participants showed a preference for data comics in terms of enjoyment, focus, and engagement.

 <div style="width: 100%; text-align: center;">
   <!-- Image 1 -->